-What type of agreements are you able to come up with in Texas that will handle property rights during your marriage and subsequently during your divorce?
-The type of agreement shat will do so are premarital agreements and post marital agreements.
-What are those documents and what impact can they have on your marriage and on your divorce?
+What type of agreements can you come up with in Texas that will handle property rights during your marriage and subsequently during your divorce?
+The kind of agreement that will do so is premarital agreements and postmarital agreements.
+What are those documents, and what impact can they have on your marriage and your divorce?

 Premarital agreements in a nutshell

-A post marital agreement allows you and your spouse to take an asset or debt and designate it as one of your separate properties rather than being a part of the community estate.
-You may also partition future earnings or income from that transferred property as being part of the separate estate of the spouse who owns the separate property, rather than winding up as community property.
+A postmarital agreement allows you and your spouse to take an asset or debt and designate it as one of your separate properties rather than being a part of the community estate.
+You may also partition future earnings or income from that transferred property as part of the spouse's different estate who owns the separate property rather than winding up as community property.

-Before you and your spouse get married you all may choose to enter into agreement that would seek to define property rights as to certain assets and debts, prior to the time of divorce or the death of either one of you.
-The benefit to doing so prior to the beginning of your marriage is that you are able to think more clearly through potential issues, can consider what is best for each of you and do not have the “baggage” of emotions impacting your decision making as you would during the middle of a divorce.
+Before you and your spouse get married, you all may choose to enter into an agreement that would seek to define property rights as to certain assets and debts before the time of divorce or the death of either one of you.
+The benefit to doing so before the beginning of your marriage is that you can think more clearly through potential issues, can consider what is best for each of you, and do not have the "baggage" of emotions impacting your decision making as you would during the middle of a divorce.

 Any property- this includes a future interest- interest in real or personal property may be impacted by a premarital property agreement.
 There are very few requirements for a premarital property agreement to be deemed valid and enforceable by a judge.
 Among those few requirements include that the agreement must be in writing and signed by both you and your spouse.